Do more than you ever thought possible.

 Get the support you need

 University of Portland has the resources you need for success.
 The Shepard Academic Resource Center connects you with peer tutoring, learning assistance counseling, and first-year student programs.
 You’ll be assigned a counselor before you arrive, as well as an academic advisor who will provide ideas and guidance.
-The newly renovated Clark Library is home to a digital lab, a computer learning lab, 19 group study rooms, and abundant online journals and databases.
+The Clark Library is home to a digital lab, a computer learning lab, 19 group study rooms, and abundant online journals and databases.

 Enhance your spiritual awareness

 Since our founding in 1901, the University of Portland has been guided by the Congregation of Holy Cross, a community of Roman Catholic priests and brothers who are committed to educating students in mind and heart.
 Theology and philosophy classes are part of every student’s curriculum, and you will be encouraged to ask questions about your values, beliefs, and role in the world.
 Campus Ministry provides spiritual counseling, retreats, and programs for faith development.
 Mass is also celebrated weekly in each residence hall and daily in the Chapel of Christ the Teacher.

 You’ll find plenty of opportunities to explore new ideas and hone your interests.
 Share your skills with others by volunteering or going on service learning trips through our Moreau Center.
 There are more than 85 student-run clubs to select from.
 Participate in Army or Air Force ROTC or our Honors program.
 Develop your leadership skills through our Franz Center for Leadership, Entrepreneurship, and Innovation.
 Experience internship and job shadow opportunities, work on research projects with professors, or study abroad.
 Studying abroad is available to all students regardless of major, and our students go abroad at a percentage three times higher than the national average.
 We offer programs in such countries as Austria, Australia, England, France, Ireland, Italy, Japan, Latin America, and Spain.

 Be part of a close-knit community